Back to Basics: So You Want to Buy a Home …

 Once you’ve done the hard work and secured your new home, you’ll want to take the proper steps to protect your investment.
 Consider the following insurance policy options.

 A homeowners insurance policy covers a home and its owner’s possessions from perils like fire, smoke, lightning, windstorms, vandalism, and theft.
 Nearly all mortgage lenders require homeowners insurance, and most will even roll the cost into your monthly payment to fund an escrow account set up to pay the premiums.

 Umbrella Liability Insurance

 An umbrella liability policy can help protect your assets if you’re liable for an accident that results in damages or bodily injuries.
-For example, if you are found responsible for a car accident where someone was seriously injured, your home (especially a second or investment property) could be in jeopardy should the other party take legal action against you and you’re found responsible for more than the limits of your auto policy — and an umbrella policy could offer protection.
+For example, if you are found responsible for a car accident where someone was seriously injured, your home (especially a second or investment property) could be in jeopardy should the victim take legal action against you — and an umbrella policy could offer protection.

-If your home is in a flood zone, flood insurance can protect your investment should the unthinkable happen.
+If your home is in a flood zone, flood insurance can protect your investment should the water level rise.
 Floods are not a covered peril included in standard homeowners insurance policies, and the same is true of some types of wind damage, like that resulting from tornadoes or hurricanes.
 Depending on the location of your home, you may also consider supplemental earthquake insurance.

 Your Home’s Value

 Whether you’re buying your first, second, or 15th property, it can be difficult to comprehend a home’s true value at first.
 An appraisal is a great place to start but, once you’re able to call a home your own, you’ll likely realize that there are more benefits than the monetary type to homeownership.

 Owning a home can mean a safe place for your family to gather and make memories.
 And if you’re buying your home with the sole intent of building equity, adding another property to your portfolio can provide a feeling of financial security.